thenexthub/Codira/docs/StdlibRationales.rst

   unsigned integers (``size_t`` for example) as ``Int``.

-Swift: Power operator
+Codira: Power operator
 ---------------------

 Radars: rdar://problem/17283778

-It would be very useful to have a power operator in Swift.
+It would be very useful to have a power operator in Codira.
 We want to make code look as close as possible to the domain notation, the two-dimensional formula in this case.
 In the two-dimensional representation exponentiation is represented by a change in formatting.
 With ``pow()``, once you see the comma,